 - The surface has developed an irregular craquelure which is not found in Raeburn's other oils.

-- In the painting was subjected to x-ray analysis.
-The results, published for the first time in 2013, showed an absence of the lead-white underpaint which Raeburn generally used in the flesh of his sitters:.
+- The painting was subjected to x-ray analysis.
+The results, published for the first time in 2013, showed an absence of the lead-white underpaint which Raeburn generally used in the flesh of his sitters.

 "The x-rays show that the lead-white paint which Raeburn commonly used to 'underpaint' his works shows up in the ice, landscape and sky of the painting but nowhere in the face.
 This is utterly alien to the typically rough and expressive application of this key pigment in the underpainting of the faces in Raeburn's portraits" [Lloyd, quoted in The Scotsman, 20 Jan 2013]